04 Oct 2024

 A view of displayed work at Public Record.
 Dawn Glow I & II and Dusky Moonjar.
 Image captured by Masami Ono.
 (Image supplied)

 Sam (Woo Lam) Choi is one of the first recipients of Creative New Zealand’s Creative Fellowship Fund.
-The grant gave Sam the time he needed to produce works for Walk in the Park, his solo exhibition at the Public Space Gallery in Tāmaki Makaurau.
+The grant gave Sam the time he needed to produce works for Walk in the Park, his solo exhibition at the Public Record Gallery in Tāmaki Makaurau.

 Sam first trained in woodworking and furniture design in Korea.
 That training informs the artworks he creates using woodturning techniques.